kubedb/docs/docs/guides/elasticsearch/x-pack/disable-xpack.md

 ## Create Elasticsearch

-In order to disable X-Pack, you have to set `spec.enableSecurity` field of `Elasticsearch` object to `false`.
+In order to disable X-Pack, you have to set `spec.disableSecurity` field of `Elasticsearch` object to `true`.

 Below is the YAML of `Elasticsearch` object that will be created in this tutorial.